Frequently Asked Questions

 1. What is Marriage and Family Therapy?

-A family’s patterns of behavior influence the individual and therefore may need to be a part of the treatment plan.
-In marriage and family therapy, the unit of treatment isn’t just the person – even if only a single person is interviewed – it is the set of relationships in which the person is imbedded (i.e., the context).
+A family’s patterns of behaviour influences the individual and therefore may need to be a part of the treatment plan.
+In marriage and family therapy, the unit of treatment isn’t just the person – even if only a single person is interviewed – it is the set of relationships in which the person is imbedded (i.e., their context).